ericoporto/ags-manual-wiki/Character.md

-Before using this command, you should use [`LockView`](Character#characterlockview) in order to select the view you want to animate with and prevent any automatic animations (eg. walking or idle animations) from playing.
+Before using this command, you should use [`LockView`](Character#characterlockview) in order to select the view you want to animate with and prevent any automatic animations (e.g. walking or idle animations) from playing.

 The *RepeatStyle* parameter sets whether the animation will continuously